sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 is 29.16µm2.

 ## Introduction
-Analog to digital conversion is a key factor in any electronic system.
-The analog data is converted to digital data so that processing could be easy and storage of data can be possible.
-ADC is categorized into Nyquist rate ADC and oversampled ADC.
-Conventional Nyquist rate converters need analog components which must be highly immune to noise and interface, but oversampling converters can be designed using simple and high tolerance analog components.
 Comparators play a very important role in analog to digital conversion for increasing the overall performance of the system.
 Usually in any ADC the comparator